dveever/arcgis-angular-map/README.md

 This project is an example how to create app with Angular and ArcGIS API.

-This project was deployed here: https://angular-arcgis-map.web.app.
+This project deployed here: https://angular-arcgis-map.web.app.

 ### Implemented functions:
 * Show map;